renpy/renpy/sphinx/source/statement_equivalents.rst

 =====================

-To allow Ren'Py to be scripted in python, each Ren'Py statement has equivalent Python code.
-This usually consists of a Python function, but may also consist of a code pattern that performs an action equivalent to the statement.
+To allow Ren'Py to be scripted in python, each Ren'Py statement has a Python equivalent.
+This usually consists of a Python function, but may also consist of a pattern of Python calls that perform an action equivalent to the statement.